 If I go through Panhellenic recruitment, am I obligated to join?

 No. Women choose to participate in recruitment to meet people and spark new friendships.
 Panhellenic recruitment is an opportunity for you to meet sororities and decide if you’d like to join the fraternity and sorority life community.

 Is there a minimum GPA requirement to receive a bid?

-The minimum GPA to be a part of a Panhellenic Sorority is a 2.5; however, having this GPA does not guarantee membership.
-For many of our organizations, a new member must have a GPA that is at least equivalent to their organization’s average GPA that is listed in the community grade report under the “About Us – Academics” section of the website.
+Additionally, while the above listed GPAs are the minimum requirements to receive an invitation of membership into an organization, having this GPA does not guarantee membership.
+For many of our organizations, a new member must have a GPA that is at least equivalent to their organization’s average GPA that is listed under the “About Us – Academics” section of the FSL website.
 Due to this number constantly changing, other than publishing the minimum GPA for each council, the Department is unable to confirm the actual GPA needed to receive an invitation for membership into an individual organization.

 What if my parents/guardians do not approve of me joining?

 Sororities are so much more than people see in the media.
 There are many positives that come out of joining a sorority.
 You not only find women that support you but you raise money for your community and philanthropy, grow personally and in leadership experiences, and establish connections that can benefit you after college.
 We also know that women in our Panhellenic community have an overall higher GPA than women not in a sorority.
 So explain things like this to your parents and hopefully they will understand.
 Also remember this process is for you and all about you, so if joining a sorority will make you happy, do it!